patternfly-kotlin/patternfly-kotlin/README.md

 ### Dependencies

 PatternFly Fritz2 is available in Bintray.
 To use it in your Kotlin/JS project add its dependency to your `gradle.build.kts` file.
 PatternFly Fritz2 is 💯 Kotlin.
-All PatternFly components are implemented in Kotlin.
-The only dependency is `fritz2-core`.
+All PatternFly components are implemented in Kotlin only.
 You won't need any additional external JS libraries.

 ```kotlin
 repositories {